Aman1337g/My-smart-contracts/README.md

 eventmyEvent(DT1arg1, address indexed arg2);
 // The indexed parameters for logged events will allow to search for these events using the indexed parameters as filters. emit myEvent(amt, address);
+// by emit the client gets to know that some changes have been made
 ```
 Return values, trigger functionality and cheap storage
 - Data storage : off-chain data storage or store in IPFS(InterPlanetary File System).